Login

 Perfectly understandable.

 When you do, rather than tossing and turning and practising very convincing political debate in your head, I recommend using the time to release any resistance you're storing in your body.
-Here's a yoga nidra practice to help with that.
+I've attached a yoga nidra practice to this post to support you with that.
+Check it out above.

 So before jumping into a highly charged conversation about why some people are right and others wrong, remember that the act of deep listening will reveal more, and offer more - to both speaker and listener - than almost any other form of communication.